-If you need a shoulder replacement due to a completely torn and irreparable rotator cuff, severe shoulder fracture, or dislocation, you may need a reverse shoulder replacement.
+If you need a shoulder replacement due to severe arthritis combined with a rotator cuff tear, severe arthritis with bone loss and erosion, a completely torn and irreparable rotator cuff, a severe shoulder fracture, or need a revision of a prior shoulder replacement surgery, you may need a reverse shoulder replacement.
 You are in good hands with the team at Austin Shoulder Institute, in Austin, TX, led by Robert Graham, MD, a board-certified orthopedic surgeon.
 He has years of expertise in performing reverse shoulder replacement procedures.
 Call or make an appointment online today.

-During a reverse total shoulder replacement, your surgeon replaces the ball (humeral head) of your shoulder joint with an implant that includes a stem with a curved plastic tray.
-They replace the socket (glenoid) with a rounded metal head that moves inside the curved plastic tray.
-It’s called a reverse shoulder replacement because the implants reverse the ball and socket of the shoulder joint.
+During a reverse total shoulder replacement, your surgeon replaces the ball (humeral head) of your upper arm bone with an implant that includes a stem with a curved plastic tray.
+They replace the socket (glenoid) with a rounded metal head.
+It’s called a reverse shoulder replacement because the implants reverse the placement of the ball and socket of the shoulder joint.
 The reversal of the ball and socket allows the stronger deltoid muscles to take over for strength and function.

 Dr. Graham recommends shoulder replacement surgery when you have painful, limited arm and shoulder movement that prevents you from sleeping through the night or performing everyday tasks.

 Dr. Graham assesses your condition to determine if a shoulder replacement is the best option to relieve your pain and restore your mobility and quality of life.
-In addition to a physical exam, your surgeon orders X-ray or MRI tests to diagnose arthritis or another chronic problem and determine the best type of shoulder replacement surgery to meet your needs.
+In addition to a physical exam, your surgeon orders X-ray or MRI tests to diagnose arthritis or another chronic problem.
+This helps determine the best type of shoulder replacement surgery to meet your needs.